-'''

 pushl %ebp

 movl %esp, %ebp

-subl $8, %esp
+subl \$8, %esp

-'''

-This prologue is standard for C compilers on Intel machines.
-The old value of EBP is pushed on the stack; the current value of ESP is saved in EBP; and the stack is expanded (by decreasing ESP) to allocate space for the locals.
+This prologue is standard for compilers to produce when compiling C code on Intel machines.
+The old value of EBP is pushed on the stack; the current value of ESP is saved in EBP; and the stack is expanded (by decreasing ESP) to allocate space for the locals, if any.